HarmonyHome/HarmonyHome.github.io/_posts/workshops/2013-07-07-chinese-word-learning-can-be-fun.md

 title: Chinese Word Learning Can Be Fun!

-excerpt: "A different way to engage your children in learning chinese vocabulary!"
+excerpt: "A different way to engage your children in learning Chinese vocabulary!"

 "workshop-name": Chinese Word Learning Can Be Fun!